BeeFit: Fitness & Wellness

 • Focus on Foundational Nutrition: Ensure adequate vitamin D, calcium, and omega-3s from diet or supplements to support the bone, brain, and heart health that creatine complements.

-FAQ: Creatine for Women Over 40
+Creatine for Women Over 40 FAQ

 Q: Can creatine help with menopause-related weight gain?